 Somewhat stunned by the huge numbers in his collection, I snapped a few more photos, thanked him politely for his time and continued on my way.
 The next day, I saw Irving again.
 This time, he had set up the LARGEST dealer area at Joelanta.
 I call it an “area” because his merchandise racks literally lined up “wall-to-wall” in the main dealer’s room.
 He had hundreds and hundreds of GIjOEs for sale.

-Sadly, I couldn’t afford Irving’s Bulletman this year, so I just watched helplessly while other fans approached his astounding “Joe Bazaar.”
+Bottom Line: Sadly, I couldn’t afford Irving’s Bulletman this year, so I just watched helplessly while other fans approached his astounding “Joe Bazaar.”
 We all stood there, mouths agape, literally overwhelmed by the sheer number of vintage 12″ boxed figures in front of us.
 It was quite a breathtaking display.
 Congratulations on your special ring, Irving.
 And best wishes, my fellow fanatic!
-(Hopefully, Bulletman played it smart and kept his head down so I can snag him next time.
-HA!)
+(Hopefully, Bulletman played it smart and kept his head down so I can snag him next time!)